-Distribution: Headwater chub is restricted to the Gila River Basin in Arizona and New Mexico, in mid-to headwater reaches of mid-sized streams (Minckley and DeMarais 2000; Minckley and Marsh 2009).
-Historical distribution of headwater chub in New Mexico is uncertain as it was treated as roundtail chub Gila robusta and taxonomically the chub genus Gila remains complex (Schwemm 2006; Schonhuth et al. 2014).
-Recent work supports recognition of three chub species in the Gila River Basin, G. intermedia, G. robusta, and G. nigra (Minckley and DeMarais 2000; Schwemm 2006; Dowling et al. 2009; Schonhuth et al. 2014).
-Currently, G. nigra is found in the three forks of the Gila River in New Mexico (Paroz et al. 2006; Carman 2006a).
+Distribution: Headwater chub occurs in the middle to headwater reaches of mid-sized streams of the Gila River Basin in Arizona and New Mexico (Minckley and DeMarais 2000; Minckley and Marsh 2009).
+The historical distribution of headwater chub in New Mexico is uncertain as the species was often confused with roundtail chub Gila robusta and Gila chub Gila intermedia, two taxonomically similar species native to the Gila River Basin (Schwemm 2006; Schonhuth et al. 2014).
+Recent work supports recognition of three chub species in the Gila River Basin, G. intermedia, G. robusta, and G. nigra (Minckley and DeMarais 2000; Schwemm 2006; Schonhuth et al. 2014; Dowling et al. 2015; Brandenburg et al. 2015).
+Currently, G. nigra is found in the three forks (i.e. East, Middle, and West) of the Gila River in New Mexico (Paroz et al. 2006; Carman 2006a).

-Current Status: Headwater chub was listed as endangered in New Mexico in 2006 and is a Candidate for listing under the U.S. Endangered Species Act (Carman 2006b).
-In New Mexico, populations are found in the forks of the Gila River and are monitored annually.
-Although throughout the 1980s and early 1990s, the East and Middle forks maintained robust populations with a variety of size classes, adults have been absent or rare at each site since (Paroz et al. 2006; Paroz and Propst 2007).
-Currently, the only comparatively robust population (mixed age classes) of headwater chub in New Mexico occurs in the West Fork Gila River.
-The Department has funded research to clarify the historic distribution of these species which should resolve taxonomic relationships.
+Current Status: Headwater chub was listed as state endangered in New Mexico in 2006 (Carman 2006b).
+In 2015, the USFWS completed a species status review for headwater chub and proposed that it be listed as threatened under the U.S. Endangered Species Act USFWS 2015; U.S. Office of the Federal Register 2015).
+Historically the East and Middle forks maintained robust populations with a variety of size classes, but adults have been absent or rare in these locations recently (Paroz et al. 2006; Paroz and Propst 2007).
+The Department recently funded research to aid in clarifying the historic distribution and taxonomic realtionships of the species within the Gila complex in Gila drainage of New Mexico (Brandenburg et al. 2015).

-Threats: Nonnative predators (especially smallmouth bass) and habitat modification (channelization, dams, removal of woody riparian vegetation, discharge manipulation, and seasonal stream desiccation) are the primary factors contributing to the imperiled status of the species.
+Threats: Nonnative predators (especially smallmouth bass), Micropterus dolomieu) habitat modification (channelization, dams, removal of woody riparian vegetation, discharge manipulation, and seasonal stream desiccation), and wildfire effects are the primary factors contributing to the imperiled status of the species.

-Recovery Plan Status.
-The headwater chub is included in the Colorado River Basin Chubs recovery plan approved by the New Mexico Game Commission in 2006.
-No significant recovery efforts have been implemented over the last two years.
-No new methods or strategies have been developed and no revision to the plan is called for at this time.
+Recovery Plan Status: The headwater chub is included in the Colorado River Basin Chubs recovery plan approved by the New Mexico Game Commission in 2006.
+Population monitoring occurs annually in all three forks of the Gila River in New Mexico.
+No significant recovery efforts, methods, or strategies have been implemented over the last two years and no revision to the plan is called for at this time.

 Recommendations: No change in listing status is recommended.
 Implementation of the recovery plan should continue.
-Strategies such as removal of nonnative species and habitat protection and restoration are priorities for conservation of current populations, Replication of populations in secure habitats is necessary to ensure survival of remnant populations.
-Additional surveys, particularly in the San Francisco River drainage, are needed to provide current and accurate characterization of its current distribution in New Mexico.
-Taxonomic relationships among the closely related Gila species of the Gila River drainage should be clarified.
+Strategies such as removal of nonnative species and habitat protection and restoration are priorities for conservation of current populations.
+Replication of populations in secure habitats is necessary to ensure survival of remnant populations.
+Supplementary surveys, particularly in the San Francisco River drainage, are needed to provide current and accurate characterization of the species' current distribution in New Mexico.
+Additional studies to further clarify the taxonomic relationships among the closely related Gila species of the Gila River drainage should be completed.